-5.4.
-Uncertainty and offers below cost
+4. Uncertainty and offers below cost

-This section provides an explanation about the effect of uncertainty in forming price offers, and the degree to which price offers below cost may be compliant with WEM Rule 2.16A.
+This section provides an explanation about the effect of uncertainty in forming price offers.

-5.14.1 Forecasting and uncertainty
+4.1 Forecasting and uncertainty

 As Market Participants must submit offers prior to dispatch, Price-Quantity Pairs must be based on the Market Participant's reasonable expectations at Gate Closure of allowable costs that will be incurred during dispatch.